tomeskenazi/bitnamitools/README.md

 - The script is **version-controlled**.
 For traceability reasons and easy rollback, this script should not be directly integrated to a CI tool, but kept external.
 It is also easier to expose it as an open-source project if desired.

 Improvements:
-- This script needs to be made more robust against errors raised by the remote ssh commands used throughout.
+- This script needs to be made more robust against errors raised by the aws shell and the remote ssh commands used throughout.
 Although that script was tested and some errors have been anticipated, it is probably not covering all error cases.
 For such a sensitive script, more effort should be put on this side.
 - This script should be amended to run on any type of OS and distributions used at Bitnami.